Salt Security

 ### Prerequisites

-* [ ] Customer Admin access level
+* [ ] Customer Admin role in the Salt Security platform

 ### Add the data connector in Radiant Security